|Oh yeah...I know it doesn't look like me. |

 But yes, it probably happened.
 Maybe.
 I just may have some strange relationships with the truth.

 Once in a while I write an article that isn't intended to be the usual shtick (like "Changing the Creepy Guy Narrative").
-It's often way outside the realm of writing and contains events that--to me--involve enough gravitas that storytelling about them in a way that is not CLEARLY fiction might be hurtful to those who have experienced the events for real.
+It's often way outside the realm of writing and contains events that––to me––involve enough gravitas that storytelling about them in a way that is not CLEARLY fiction might be hurtful to those who have experienced the events for real.
 It's usually pretty easy to tell when I'm being honest.
-And yes, that one really did happen.

 So did it really happen?
 Absolutely.
 Sort of.
 Maybe.
 Undoubtedly.
 Did it really happen exactly the way I said?
 Perhaps.
 Probably not.
 Almost assuredly not.
 Except yeah.
 If I got some details wrong, it's probably because they were better off happening the way I said.
 Details need to know who's in charge.
 Did I change some facts without changing the core truth, or in fact to illuminate it?
 Almost certainly.